Pelagic zone

-The pelagic zone contrasts with the benthic and demersal zones at the bottom of the sea.
+The pelagic zone also contrasts with the benthic and demersal zones at the bottom of the sea.
 The benthic zone is the ecological region at the very bottom, including the sediment surface and some subsurface layers.
 Marine organisms such as clams and crabs living in this zone are called benthos.
 Just above the benthic zone is the demersal zone.
 Demersal fish can be divided into benthic fish, which are denser than water and rest on the bottom, and benthopelagic fish, which swim just above the bottom.
 Demersal fish are also known as bottom feeders and groundfish.

 Depth and layers

 The pelagic zone is subdivided into five vertical regions.
 From the top down, these are:

 Epipelagic (sunlight)

-The illuminated zone at the surface of the sea with sufficient light for photosynthesis.
-Nearly all primary production in the ocean occurs here, and marine life is concentrated in this zone, including plankton, floating seaweed, jellyfish, tuna, many sharks and dolphins.
+The illuminated zone at the surface of the sea, and the only zone with sufficient light for photosynthesis.
+This zone is just above the continental shelf and has the lowest atmospheric pressure on the oceans surface, at 1 atm for every 10 meters.
+Nearly all primary production in the ocean occurs here, and about 90% marine life is concentrated in this zone, including: plankton, floating seaweed, jellyfish, tuna, whales, sharks, dolphins, and many more diverse species.